jumptrading/influx-spout/README.md

 ## Checking for performance regressions

-Benchmarks have been implemented for key areas of the relay's functionality.
+Benchmarks have been implemented for key areas of influx-spout's functionality.
 The `perfcheck` script will compare the performance of these benchmarks in the working tree against a fixed reference revision.
 Any benchmarks that regress by 10% or more will be reported.